capactio/capact/docs/proposal/20201207-workflow-rendering.md

                   voltron-action: postgres.install
 ```

-### How to use and pass input parameters to Interfaces
+### How to use and pass user input parameters to Interfaces

 Interfaces need input parameters and Content Creators must have a way to use and also pass them to the Interfaces, they call.
 We have to somehow inject the input-parameters into the workflow, so the Content Creator can reference them.